Scroll down to continue reading.⬇

 Both new and used property can qualify.
 Used property generally qualifies if it wasn’t:

-Qualified improvement property (generally, interior improvements to nonresidential property excluding elevators, escalators, interior structural framework, and building expansion) also qualifies for bonus depreciation.
+Generally, interior improvements to nonresidential property excluding elevators, escalators, interior structural framework, and building expansion — qualifies for bonus depreciation.
+Taxpayers should ensure they maximize deductions for eligible QIP placed in service, as it remains a valuable tax-saving opportunity.

 Buildings themselves aren’t eligible for bonus depreciation, with their useful life of 27.5 (residential) or 39 (commercial) years, but cost segregation studies can help businesses identify components that might be.